Imesh7/Getx_practice/README.md

-# GetX  practise
+# Flutter GetX  practise

-A new Flutter project.
+This project is guiding you to How to use Getx, Flutter state management.

 ## Getting Started